 At first glance, remote work seems to have all the potential for being the best win-win strategy for both companies and employees.
 Upon closer inspection though, we begin to realize that as the number of telecommuters rises, so does the amount of difficulties that this brings to the more than 7 million remote workers in the US alone.
 According to Buffer’s 2019 State of Remote Work report, loneliness is among the top 3 challenges that home workers face.
 The first being the struggle of unplugging after work, and communication problems ranking third.
 While 83% of employees believe that working off-site will make them happier at their jobs, more than half of all remote workers feel disconnected from their co-employees.
-As humans, our need for connection to our fellow humans are as intrinsic as our necessity for food, water and warmth.
+As humans, our need for connection to our fellow humans is as intrinsic as our necessity for food, water, and warmth.
 This, however, is the unfortunate casualty of the continuing shift for more flexible work arrangements.
 A move that has been steadily growing among businesses even before the pandemic.
 With new people expected to join the off-site workforce, it is more than ever important to find ways in making remote work feel less… remote.

 So how does one keep things enjoyable while working remotely?
 There are two major points that every business owner must address.
 One is to learn to enjoy working remotely himself and the second is to steer his team into relishing it as well.
 Here’s a list of remote work tips that are fun and easy for you and your team: